 In Scott v.
 Coachman, 73 So.3d 607 (Ala.
-2011), the Alabama Supreme Court held that the mayor has the authority to hire most municipal employees.
+2011), the Supreme Court of Alabama held that the mayor has the authority to hire most municipal employees.
 The Court in Coachman interpreted Section 11-43-81, Code of Alabama 1975, which provides that the mayor has the "power to appoint all officers whose appointment is not otherwise provided for by law."
 The Court ruled that the council cannot remove the mayor's appointment authority under Section 11-43-81 by ordinance.
 Since at least 1957, the Attorney General had interpreted the phrase "otherwise provided by law" to mean that the council could pass an ordinance - a law - to assume the power to appoint employees and officers.
-Coachman overturned this interpretation and stated that unless a state statute authorized a different appointment method, the mayor had the power to appoint municipal employees.
+Coachman overturned this interpretation and stated that unless a state statute authorized a different appointment method, the mayor had the power to appoint all officers and, presumably, employees.